UniMath/agda-unimath/src/synthetic-homotopy-theory/connected-set-bundles-circle.lagda.md

 ## Properties

-### Connected set bundles over the circle are cyclic types
+### Connected set bundles over the circle are cyclic sets

-This remains to be formalized
+This remains to be shown